zed0/tomb-helper/README.md

 Current features:
 - Save and restore positions
 - Move Lara directly
+- Skip cutscenes and record how much time was saved (in Shadow)
 - Supports Tomb Raider 2013, Rise of the Tomb Raider, and Shadow of the Tomb Raider

 # Usage